Admission for the January 2025 academic session is ongoing Apply Now!

 • Enumerate security and peacebuilding strategies.

-• Describe roles of international organizations, media, and traditional institutions in peacebuilding.
+• Describe roles of international organisations, media, and traditional institutions in peacebuilding.

 At the end of this course, students should be able to:

-• Identify business opportunities in Nigeria through environmental scanning and market research, considering social, climate, and technological factors.
+• Identify business opportunities through environmental scanning and market research.

-• Understand entrepreneurial finance options like venture capital, equity finance, microfinance, and small business investment organizations.
+• Understand entrepreneurial finance options like venture capital, equity finance, and microfinance.

-• Grasp the principles of marketing, customer acquisition, and retention, as well as e-commerce models (B2B, C2C, B2C), learning from successful e-commerce companies.
+• Grasp principles of marketing, customer acquisition, retention, and e-commerce models.

-• Acquire skills in small business management, family business dynamics, negotiation, and modern business communication methods.
+• Acquire skills in small business management, negotiation, and modern business communication.

-• Demonstrate their ability to generate business ideas and explore emerging technologies for market solutions and digital business strategies.
+• Demonstrate ability to generate business ideas and explore emerging technologies for digital business strategies.

 At the end of this course, students should be able to: